chenshanghao/Interview_preparation/behavior_question/Behavior_quesion_1.md

 Firstly, I need to find a data science-related job in industry to improve my skill set.
 Also, I should keep learning from online courses, relevant literature, and meeting.
 Last but not least, I should stay curious to embrace new technologies.

+## 6. What Are Your Greatest Strengths?
+Firstly, I have great perseverance.
+When I was 18 years old, my weight was 123 kilograms.
+When I was 22 years old, I reduced my weight to 80kg.
+In order to lose weight, I ran 5 kilometers every day for four years.
+In the beginning, I was so fat that I could hardly walk 5 kilometers.
+After four years, I succeeded to join the university soccer team.
+I'm very proud of this four-year losing weight experience.

+Secondly, I think I am a quick learner.
+I did not major in computer science when I was an undergraduate student.
+In order to pass the graduate entrance exam in China, I have to self-study many computer science courses like Data Structure, Computer Network, Operation System and Computer Organization Principles.

+Last, I have the ability to handle pressure and work under a tight deadline.
+Before I start to work every day, I will write every task I want to complete on a small piece of paper and stick it on the wall.
+Every time I complete a task, I will take the corresponding small piece of paper from the wall.
+This will give me a sense of satisfaction in accomplishing one thing.
+At the same time, when I get off work, I will make sure that there are no small pieces of paper left on the wall.

+## 7. How do you handle stressful situations?
+Personally, I have to say that good pressure, such as having a lot of assignments to work on, or an upcoming deadline helps me to stay motivated and productive.
+Planning is an important tool in handling stress for me.
+Drawing up detailed daily, weekly and monthly work helps me to get ahead of stress situations.
+During my last terms of graduate study in China, I have to write my thesis, prepare for the English language test and work as a data engineer at Cisco.
+In order to handle these stressful situations, I have my daily, weekly and monthly plan and target.
+I must make sure that I finish the task on time.
+Finally, I finished these three things well through proper time planning and I enjoyed this stressful experience.

+## 8. Tell me the one time when you put your teams need in front of your needs?
+During my last coop in CooperTree analytics, I was trying to develop an anomaly detection module for the building automation system.
+In the beginning, we plan to build the module based on cluster results.
+The idea is that If there is a trend log that suddenly changes the original clustering type, we recognized it as an anomaly trend log.
+However, I read the latest literature about anomaly detection module based on neural network and the result was much better than the traditional method.
+After communicating with my mentor, I redeveloped the anomaly detection module based on LSTM.
+Although I have to self-studied Pytorch during my spare time, I really enjoy the implement the new technique to get a better result.

+## 9. Who inspires you and why?
+Many industry leaders, teachers inspire me, but I would have to say that my greatest inspiration comes from my mother.
+My father passed away when I was 9 years old.
+My mother taught me to stay focused and goal oriented, no matter the obstacles that come my way.

+## 10. If you were to be the owner of a startup which three core values would you instill within the company ?

+1. Customer satisfaction
+As a start-up, the most important thing is to survive in a competitive environment.
+Therefore, customer satisfaction is the most import value for us.
+We need to constantly listening to customers, and then continuously testing, enhancing, and personalizing the customer experience.

+2. Accountability
+The value of accountability is the willingness to take responsibility for one’s own actions.
+At the core of accountability is reliability and personal responsibility.
+We value the ability of our staff and organization to honor our commitments, to clients and to each other.
+We take ownership of our work and promptly correct mistakes to the greatest extent possible.

+3. Collaboration:
+We work collaboratively with our clients and team by engaging in meaningful discussion, honest, open and healthy debate to find the best solutions for forward progress.
+Teamwork, positive attitudes and mutual respect are essential to our success.

+## 11. Do You Prefer Working Alone or in a Group?
+For most projects or assignments, I found that having multiple brains working toward the same final product was very beneficial.
+Also, I've always been a team player, ever since I was in grade school and got involved in team sports.
+I know that being cooperative, open-minded, and focused are important aspects of being a successful team member, and I pride myself in having those qualities.